-Create a DMA memory definition.
+Creates a DMA memory definition.

-start-address of the DMA address space in the physical address address space of the main processor.

-size-is the number of bytes in the DMA address space Throws
+start-The DMA address space in the physical address space of the main processor. size-The number of bytes in the DMA address space.

 IllegalArgumentException-when start is less than zero or start + size is larger than the physical memory of the system.